Embodied cognition: AI and robotics

 Embodied AI gave birth to situated robotic perspectives that included more versatile AI architectures.
 Situated robotics are based on an incremental approach to AI and reliance on parallel activity producers that interface effectively with action and perception.
 Unlike traditional robots, situated robots perform better in complex and dynamic environments that create unpredictable situations for robots most of the time.
 The behavior of these robots changes according to their environment so that they can deal with incredibility in various situations.
 For instance, social situations are rife with unpredictability, and social robots need to be able to predict all sorts of behaviors—human or otherwise.
-In this vein, Jun Tani’s lab has introduced an abstract brain model called PV-RNN, based on the principle of free energy, and has incorporated a meta-prior in it.
-While a high meta-prior leads to a confident behavior generation in robots and ignores the behavior of other robots, robots with a low meta-prior adapt to the behavior of other robots and avoid generating their own behavioral pattern.
+In this vein, Jun Tani's lab has introduced an abstract brain model called PV-RNN, based on the principle of free energy, and has incorporated a meta-prior in it.
+While a high meta-prior leads to a confident behavior generation in robots and ignores the behavior of other robots, robots with a low meta-prior adapt to the behaviour of other robots and avoid generating their own behavioral pattern.

-Instances of situated robots include aerial robots developed by companies such as senseFly, which produces fixed-wing autonomous drones for professional use, owned by Parrot SA, and Flyability which builds drones for the inspection and exploration of indoor and confined spaces.
+Instances of situated robots include aerial robots developed by companies such as senseFly, which produces fixed-wing autonomous drones for professional use, owned by Parrot SA, and Flyability, which builds drones for the inspection and exploration of indoor and confined spaces.
 They rely on the research of Dario Floreano's laboratory on mini-robots and evolutionary robotics.

 Another example of situated robots is Atlas.
 Built in 2013 by Boston Dynamics, Atlas is an anthropomorphic robot with a height of 1.5 m and a weight of 89 kg that can move with agility and diversity in various situations.
 The algorithms of Atlas allow for the complex and dynamic interaction between its body and the environment.
 The movement of Atlas is driven by perception and has evolved over time from on-fly adjustment to perceiving its environment.